Anna de Noailles: Personal life

-In 1897 she married Mathieu Fernand Frédéric Pascal de Noailles (1873–1942), the fourth son of the 7th Duke de Noailles.
+In 1897, she married Mathieu Fernand Frédéric Pascal de Noailles (1873–1942), the fourth son of the 7th Duke de Noailles.
 The couple soon became the toast of Parisian high society.
 They had one child, a son, Count Anne-Jules de Noailles (1900–1979).

+She stood as patron to Alice Sollier in the Légion d'honneur, having been treated at both the doctor's Boulogne sanatorium and her Saint-Cloud clinic.

 She died in 1933 in Paris, at the age of 56, and was interred in the Père Lachaise Cemetery.